-Heading to Spain from the UK and not sure of the best way to travel from the UK to Spain with your dog?
-Check out my guide to every option for travelling from the UK to Spain with a dog, no matter if you want to take your car or travel on foot.
+Heading to Spain from the UK and not sure of the best way to travel to Spain with your dog?
+Check out my guide covering every option for travelling from the UK to Spain with a dog, no matter if you want to take your car or travel on foot.
 I’ve also just got a guide to the dog-friendly ferries from the UK to Spain.

 Dining Out in Spain with a Dog